 2. In the event that the AmpliFi is connected to a router in DHCP mode via the WAN port please enable bridge mode on the AmpliFi router to resolve the double NAT created by the two routers.
 Follow the steps in this article to enable bridge mode.

 3. Enable hardware NAT to increase data transfer rates.
 Note that this is not available in bridge mode.
 You cannot perform step 2 and 3 simultaneously.
 Please follow this article to enable hardware NAT.

-4. Check all cables for damage or wear, if possible replace cables with new cable to ensure a good connection is being made.
+4. Check all cables for damage or wear.
+If possible, replace all cables with new cable you can confirm is working well to ensure a good connection is being made.

-5. Older client devices may only have 1/10/100 Mbps ports and will not receive gig speeds.
-Check the device's information and make sure the chipset will allow gig speeds, if it does not note that speeds will be limited on that wired device.
+5. Older client devices, such as your smart TV or laptop for example, may only have 1/10/100 Mbps ports and will not receive gig speeds.
+Check the client device's information and make sure the chipset will allow gigabit speeds.
+If it does not, note that speeds will be limited on that specific wired device.